malek248/ZenML_project/README.md

 - **evaluation** – Compute performance metrics

 Each step receives inputs and produces outputs called **artifacts** serialized in and deserialized from the **artifact store** using a **materializer**.

+## Acknowledgments

+This project adapts a Jupyter notebook originally from IBM’s xgboost-financial-predictions repo into a modular, reproducible Kedro pipeline.